-The project boundary is defined as the national margin around a project within which the project's impact (in terms of carbon emission reductions) will be assessed.
-As referred to in Appendix B for small-scale project activities, the project boundary for a small scale renewable energy project that provides electricity to a grid encompasses the physical, geographical site of the renewable generation source.
+The project boundary is defined as the notional margin around a project within which the project's impact (in terms of carbon emission reductions) will be assessed.
+As referred to in Appendix B for small-scale project activities, the project boundary for a small-scale renewable energy project that provides electricity to a grid encompasses the physical, geographical site of the renewable generation source.
 For the Project this includes emissions from activities that occur at the project location.

-The system boundary for the baseline is defined as the sub-national interconnected grid of the S-SE Brazil, and will include all the direct emissions related to the electricity produced by the power plants to be displaced by the Project.
+The system boundary for the baseline is defined as the South-Southeast grid of Brazil, and will include all the direct emissions related to the electricity produced by the power plants to be displaced by the Project.
+Additionally, based on the contracts signed with the sawmills for biomass supply, the project boundary can be extended to their sites and therefore emissions reductions can be claimed for the methane emissions avoidance of such biomass waste.